MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

     bcdedit /set "{dbgsettings}" busparams b.d.f
     ```

-6. The target PC will be reebooted after a kernel debugger is attached.
+6. The target PC will be rebooted after a kernel debugger is attached.
 This is described in the next section.

 **Note**  If you intend to install the Hyper-V role on the target computer, see [Setting Up Network Debugging of a Virtual Machine Host](setting-up-network-debugging-of-a-virtual-machine-host.md).